Thermal fluctuations in antiferromagnetic nanostructures: Introduction

-where $\alpha $, $\gamma $, $M_{\mathrm{FM}}$, and $V$ denote the Gilbert damping parameter, gyromagnetic ratio, magnetization, and volume of the FM mono-domain, respectively.
-One immediate concern is the applicability of the fluctuation-dissipation theorem to (sub-)nanometer scale cells with arbitrarily chosen sizes and shapes.
-A similar arbitrariness in the time discretization of the stochastic fields adds a significant uncertainty in the final results.~\cite{Roma2014}
+where $\alpha_\mathrm{G} $, $\gamma $, $M_{\mathrm{FM}}$, and $V$ denote the Gilbert damping parameter, gyromagnetic ratio, magnetization, and volume of the FM mono-domain, respectively.
+Incorporating $\mathbf{H} _{th}(t)$ into the stochastic Landau-Lifshitz-Gilbert equation (LLG) in the form of a white noise, while satisfying the requirement of no correlation at different times as described [Eq.~(1)], gives rise to the mathematical problem of accounting for a "rapidly varying, highly irregular function".~\cite{Gardiner} Further, this treatment of $\mathbf{H}_{th}(t)$ leads to an infinite variance.

+In the quantitative studies, micro-magnetic simulations have been used widely that treat the FM particle as an ensemble of magnetic cells with a FM exchange interaction between them.~\cite{Magnetism2007} Each cell is subjected to a random field $\mathbf{H}_{th}(t)$ which is not correlated with those of the neighbors.
+Likewise, the random fields in the time-domain implementation are assumed invariable once selected during each time interval $ \Delta t$ (in the range of 20$-$100 ps) and without interdependence between the time steps.
+This approach recovers a finite variance \cite {Magnetism2007}

+that is also in compliance with the fluctuation-dissipation theorem discussed above.
+The arrangement adopted in the time domain is in recognition of the finite auto-correlation time $\tau _{c}$ in the magnetization dynamics of the realistic systems in contrast to the no correlation assumption of Eq.~(1).~\cite{Magnetism2007} Nonetheless, the arbitrariness in the time discretization $\Delta t$ of the stochastic fields adds a significant uncertainty in the final results.~\cite{Roma2014} Similarly, concerns exist on applicability of the bulk parameters $\alpha_\mathrm{G} $, $M_{\mathrm{FM}}$ and $V$ to (sub-)nanometer scale cells with arbitrarily chosen sizes and shapes.

 The difficulties of the conventional treatment are compounded in the simulation of more complex antiferromagnetic (AFM) dynamics.
 The AFMs have recently received much attention due to their potential advantages in spintronic applications over the FM counterparts.~\cite{Jungwirth2016} Accordingly, accurate description of N\'{e}el vector dynamics is crucial in the realistic conditions at the ambient temperature.
-In this work, we develop a theoretical model for the effect of random thermal fluctuations in the AFM structures based on a Langevin-type dynamical equation.
+In this work, we develop an alternative approach for the effect of the random thermal fluctuations in the AFM structures based on a Langevin-type dynamical equation.
 The model is then adopted to analyze thermal stability of the AFM states in the nano-scale dimensions (i.e., lifetimes) highlighting its potential applications.